Colin Boyce

 Colin Einar Boyce (born 30 October 1962) is an Australian politician who is a member of the House of Representatives, representing the Division of Flynn since 2022.
 He is a member of the Liberal National Party and sits with the National Party in federal parliament.

 Boyce was also previously the Liberal National Party member for Callide in the Queensland Legislative Assembly from 2017 to 2022 and served as councillor on Taroom Shire Council.
-He has represented his community at all three levels of government: local, state and federal.

 Early career

 Before becoming the state member for Callide, Boyce served as a councillor on Taroom Shire Council from 2005 until 2008.
 In 2008, he unsuccessfully attempted to be elected as the Division 6 candidate on Banana Shire Council.
 However, at a 2017 by-election, his wife Terri Boyce was elected to represent the same division.

 Boyce is a qualified boilermaker and farmer who has been described as "an old-style Queensland National".

 State politics

 Boyce was elected as the member for the Division of Callide in the 2017 state election.

 In August 2020, he attracted some media attention when he crossed the floor and voted against his party, not offering his support for a bill to appoint a special commissioner to oversee mine rehabilitation.